swilcock0/swilcock0.github.io/Posts/_posts/2023-01-23-Kuka-control.md

 Once started, the Kuka software annoyingly has a minor issue with the screen resolution which can be fixed easily.
 Turn the switch at the top to the settings/gear icon.

-Press the blue bar to unload the control connection and then press again to reload it (this seems to fix the screen issue!)
+Press the blue bar to unload the control connection and then press again to reload it (this seems to fix the screen issue!
+It's an RDP thing :grin:)

 This screen normally allows the selection of control mode: T1 should be used for manual control of the axes/end-effector (jogging), whilst AUT should be used for running programs.
 Select AUT and move the physical switch back to the vertical position.